joaquimlyrio/inaugural-speeches/doc/README.md

-# Project:
+# Project: What did the presidents say at their inauguation?
-### Doc folder
+### doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+This directory the R-markdown file 'Project1Notebook.Rmd' and the knitted PDF 'Project1Notebook.Rmd'.